-Blue Star Families recently released the findings for their 10th annual Military Families Lifestyle surveys.
-One of the many eye-opening discoveries was that more than 1/3 of military families said that “they do not have anyone to ask a favor.”
+Findings from the 10th annual Military Families Lifestyle surveys stated that more than 1/3 of military families said that “they do not have anyone to ask a favor.”
 This brings to light the fact that one of military life’s most significant stressors is feeling isolated with a lack of support, especially during deployments.

 Hope For The Warrior staff is comprised of 46% military spouses who have first-hand experience with the highs and lows of military life and deployments.
 From helping their kiddos understand why mommy or daddy are shipping out, Murphy’s law of deployment and everything in between.

 With the sudden deployment of troops overseas during the holiday season, thousands of military families were given little time to mentally and physically prepare for the deployment of their hero.

 For those of you who are friends, family or neighbors of these families, our HOPE military spouse staffers put their heads together and came up with 10 ways you can meaningfully help military families during deployments and throughout crazy military life.

 Deployments are always hanging over our heads and are just a part of our reality.
 They are something that our service members strive and live for as they tirelessly train day in and day out to be prepared to defend our nation and the world.
 Despite the feelings of nervousness and missing our service member, the moment deployment orders are issued, we are PROUD of our spouses beyond words.
 Be proud of them too!
 Show us that by saying, “thank you,” “we are so proud of you” and “we are always here for you!”